Anik-64/Movie-Management-System/README.md

 - Rate limiting to prevent brute-force attacks.

 ## Contributions
 Feel free to submit issues or pull requests to improve this project.
-Make sure to follow the contribution guidelines.